Manor Hotel fire

 The Manor Hotel fire was a fire at the Manor Hotel in Quezon City, Metro Manila, Philippines on August 18, 2001.
-With a death toll of 74, it is considered to be the second worst structural fire in Philippine history, tied with the 2015 Kentex slipper factory fire and only behind the Ozone Disco fire in 1996.
+With a death toll of 74, it is considered to be the second worst structural fire in Philippine history, tied with the Kentex slipper factory fire in 2015, and only behind the Ozone Disco fire in 1996.
 (Note: If terrorist attacks would be included, the 2004 bombing of MV SuperFerry 14 – which killed 116 people – would be the second-deadliest fire in Philippine history.)

 Building

 The Manor Hotel occupied a six-storey concrete building along Kamias Road in Quezon City, Metro Manila.
-According to local authorities it was built around the late 1970s and could have been previously affected by an earlier fire.
-At the time of the fire, the building had no windows at the rear and other windows were blocked by white iron bars, which was a common anti-burglary feature.
+According to local authorities, it was built around the late 1970s and could have been previously affected by an earlier fire.
+At the time of the fire, the building had no windows at the rear and other windows were blocked by white iron bars, which were a common anti-burglary feature.
 Its fire exits were also obstructed.
 The first two floors from the ground were used as office spaces.

 Fire

-The Manor Hotel fire occurred on August 18, 2001, at around 4:00 am.
+The Manor Hotel fire occurred on August 18, 2001, at around 4 am.
 A security guard at an adjacent building fired three warning shots after he saw smoke coming out of an exhaust fan from the Manor Hotel at 3:50 am after which he heard an explosion.
-At that time, there were 236 registered guests.
-172 of them were taking part in the three-day Destiny Conference Crusade by the Don Clowers Ministries, an American evangelical group based in Irving, Texas.
+At that time, there were 236 registered guests, 172 of whom were participants of the three-day Destiny Conference Crusade by the Don Clowers Ministries, an American evangelical group from Irving, Texas.

-The third and fourth floors were the only part of the Manor Hotel building directly affected by fire but smoke reached the upper floors, which led to fatalities.
+The third and fourth floors were the only part of the Manor Hotel building directly affected by fire, but smoke reached the upper floors, which also led to fatalities.
 According to Quezon City Mayor Feliciano Belmonte Jr., the fire may have started in a restaurant and karaoke bar on the third floor.
 Initial reports also suggest it may have started from the overheating of an air-conditioning unit.
-An alternate theory suggested that there was a short circuit in the ceiling of a third floor stockroom.
+An alternative theory suggested that there was a short circuit in the ceiling of a third floor stockroom.

-Firefighters attempted to save trapped occupants by sawing the iron bars in the hotel room's windows.
-Many of the guests huddled in their bathrooms.
-Two jumped off from the building and survived.
+Firefighters attempted to save trapped occupants by sawing the iron bars of the hotel room's windows.
+Many of the guests huddled in their bathrooms, with two jumping from the building and surviving.

 The fire was put out at around 6:30 am.

 Victims

-74 died in the incident; 62 of which died on site.
-At least one body was found to be charred but investigators concluded most victims died due to asphyxiation or smoke inhalation.
-None of the American attendees to the Don Clowers conference were among the casualties, and all victims were Filipino nationals.
-The injured were rushed to different hospitals namely the East Avenue Medical Center, the Quirino Memorial and Medical Center, the Lung Center of the Philippines, the Quezon City Medical Center, the Quezon City General Hospital, and the Victoriano Luna General Hospital.
+74 people were killed in the incident, of which 62 died on site.
+At least one body was found charred, but investigators concluded most victims died due to asphyxiation or smoke inhalation.
+No American delegates to the Destiny Conference Crusade were among the casualties, as all victims were Filipino nationals.
+The injured were rushed to different nearby hospitals: East Avenue Medical Center, Quirino Memorial Medical Center, Lung Center of the Philippines, Quezon City Medical Center, Quezon City General Hospital, and Victoriano Luna General Hospital.